Skip to main content

 What is spiking?

 Spiking is when someone sneaks something into your drink, like drugs or harmful substances, without you knowing.
-It can be done to make you blackout, incapacitated, or worse.
+It can be done to make you blackout or become incapacitated.

 What is methanol poisoning?